This small town west of Hartford has an impossibly beautiful location, embedded in the Farmington River Valley up against the Metacomet Ridge.

 14. Roaring Brook Nature Center

-There are “Discovery Days” tailored for students, seasonal guided nature walks for all ages, as well as summer concerts and a “Hobgoblin Fair” at Halloween.
+As for programs, there are “Discovery Days” tailored for students, seasonal guided nature walks for all ages, as well as summer concerts and a “Hobgoblin Fair” at Halloween.

 15. Simsbury Farms Golf Course

 You’ll have to travel a long way to find a public course as good as Simsbury Farms.
+These 18 holes are regarded as some of the best in the region by the New England Journal of Golf.